Juris Doctor/Master of Public Policy

 A Legislation course (students may choose from Legislation and Statutory Interpretation Seminar; Lawmaking: Introduction to Statutory and Regulatory Interpretation; Legislation; Legislative Process Workshop; or the Federal Legislation and Administrative Clinic); and

-35 credits in additional J.D. courses, including Professional Responsibility and successful completion of the legal writing requirement, taken in the upperclass years.
+35 credits of additional J.D. courses, including a Professional Responsibility course and successful completion of the upperclass legal writing requirement.

 A typical distribution of the 115 academic credits in the J.D./M.P.P.
-Program is as follows:
+Program: